apache/pulsar/site2/docs/schema-understand.md

 ## Schema versioning

 Each `SchemaInfo` stored with a topic has a version.
-Schema version manages schema changes happening within a topic.
+The schema version manages schema changes happening within a topic.

 Messages produced with a given `SchemaInfo` is tagged with a schema version, so when a message is consumed by a Pulsar client, the Pulsar client can use the schema version to retrieve the corresponding `SchemaInfo` and then use the `SchemaInfo` to deserialize data.